c2siorg/tensormap/tensormap-client/README.md

 ## Testing

 For the front end, `Jest` is used for testing.
-All the configurations and sample tests are added in the `__tests__` directory located inside the `components` directory.
+All the configurations and sample tests are added in the `test` directory located inside the `root` directory.
 To run the rests simply run `npm run test` in the terminal.